ucd-dare/CarDreamer/README.md

 # 🌍 Learn to Drive in "Dreams": CarDreamer 🚗

-## **Can neural networks imagine traffic dynamics for training autonomous driving agents?
+## **Can world models imagine traffic dynamics for training autonomous driving agents?
 The answer is YES!**

 Using the high-fidelity CARLA simulator, we are able to train a world model that not only learns complex environment dynamics but also have an agent interact with the neural network "simulator" to learn to drive.